bookofproofs/bookofproofs.github.io/_sources/history/19th-century/heyting.md

 ### Mathematical Profile (Excerpt):
 * Both Arend's parents were school teachers and Johannes Heyting was particularly successful in his profession being appointed as head of a secondary school.
 * Arend spent his school years with the intention that he would make a career in engineering.
-* Although Heyting's father was a successful school teacher, the family were still in financial problems when Heyting began his studies in 1916 at the University of Amsterdam.
-* Both Heyting and his father earned the extra money necessary to pay for his studies by taking on private tutoring work.
 * At the University of Amsterdam Heyting was taught by Brouwer who had a large influence on his future work.
 * In 1922 Heyting graduated with a degree of master's standard.
 * At this point in his career Heyting began to follow the same road as his parents by beginning a career as a secondary school teacher.